ntdai95/Auction-Website/README.md

-RUN Directions:
+How to run:

-cd src/docker-setup
+1. cd src/docker-setup
-./runscript.sh
+2. ./runscript.sh
-docker exec -it messagesrabbitmq bash
->> python3 message_rpc_server.py